-Salary Sacrifice and Optional Remuneration
+Salary Sacrifice and Optional Remuneration Arrangements (OpRAs)

 Transitional rules have been introduced where BIK have been offered through salary sacrifice or OpRAs, such that an income tax and NIC charge will arise on the higher of the salary sacrificed (or cash option) and the value of the BIK taken.
 What the benefit is will determine when the rules change.
 By taking the BIK, the only saving made will be in employee NICs.
-By 6 April 2021, all BIK will be covered by these rules, except for pension contributions; childcare provided in workplace nurseries and Employer Supported Childcare (usually by way of childcare vouchers); cycle to work schemes; and ultra-low emission cars.
+From 6 April 2021, all BIK are covered by these rules except for employer pension contributions; childcare provided in workplace nurseries and Employer Supported Childcare (usually by way of childcare vouchers); cycle to work schemes; and ultra-low emission cars.